danlynn/nginx-proxy/README.md

    Note that any http requests sent to this computer using a hostname that is not being proxied will simply be handled directly by nginx.
 It is configured to host any content found in the `html` directory of this project.

+## Share a service from your laptop

-8. Start a service ON YOUR LAPTOP which you want to be proxied by the computer at your house.
+1. Start a service ON YOUR LAPTOP which you want to be proxied by the computer at your house.
 For example, I'll be running a rails app on port 3000.

-9. Open a reverse ssh tunnel from your laptop to the computer at your house.
+2. Open a reverse ssh tunnel from your laptop to the computer at your house.
 Execute the following ON YOUR LAPTOP:

    ```bash
    $ ssh user@home.mydomain.org -R 0.0.0.0:3000:127.0.0.1:3000